 The SSVF Provider have a release of information form, in which the veteran signs at intake.
 A list of agencies that's outside of the BOS and COC are listed on the release of information form.
 The veteran will sign it and initial by each agencies that's outside of the BOS and COC - by veteran initial and signing this form, the veteran is giving SSVF permission to pull up this information on the type of services veteran received through those agencies that's outside of the BOS and COS.
-SSVF will keep track of the number of months and amount of financial assistance the veteran received in those particular grant per diem program to ensure that the veteran hasn't maxed out of his or her services.
-In a situation, in which the veteran is maxed out of services or doesn't quality for services through SSVF, based on the veteran's situation, the SSVF Provider will link veteran with services through her Regional Committee to better assist veteran.
+The outside grant per diem programs are Eastern Carolina Human Services, Community Link, ABCCM, Passage Home, Alston Wilkes Society, Volunteers of America/United Way, Homeward Bound Western of NC, United Way of Forsyth County.
+SSVF will keep track of the number of months and amount of financial assistance the veteran received in those particular grant per diem program to ensure that the veteran hasn't max out of his or her services.
+In a situation, in which the veteran max out of services that meets the veteran doesn't quality for services through SSVF.
+Based on the veteran's situation, the SSVF Provider will link veteran with services through her Regional Committee to better assist veteran.